marcelojaf/MauiEvaluateJavaScript/README.md

-# MAUI Factorial Calculator
+# MAUI JavaScript Integration Demo

-This project is a cross-platform mobile application built with .NET MAUI (Multi-platform App UI) that demonstrates the integration of JavaScript within a MAUI app.
-The app allows users to calculate the factorial of a given number using a JavaScript function executed within a WebView.
+This project demonstrates how to execute JavaScript code within a .NET MAUI (Multi-platform App UI) application.
+It showcases the integration of web technologies in a cross-platform mobile app, using a simple factorial calculator as an example.

+## Project Overview

+The main goal of this application is to illustrate how .NET MAUI can execute JavaScript code and retrieve the results of that execution.
+This is achieved using a WebView component, which loads a custom HTML/JavaScript page and allows interaction between the C# code and the JavaScript functions.

-## Features
+## Key Features

+- Integration of JavaScript in a .NET MAUI app
+- Execution of JavaScript functions from C# code
+- Retrieval and display of JavaScript execution results
-- Simple and intuitive user interface
+- Simple user interface for input and output
-- Input validation for user entries
-- JavaScript integration for factorial calculation
-- Error handling and user feedback
+- Error handling and input validation

-- Cross-platform compatibility (iOS, Android, Windows)
+## How It Works

+1. The app initializes a WebView with a custom HTML page containing JavaScript functions.
+2. User input is collected through the MAUI UI.
+3. When the user requests a calculation, the app validates the input.
+4. The app then uses the WebView to execute the appropriate JavaScript function.
+5. The result from the JavaScript execution is retrieved and displayed to the user.

 ## Technologies Used